DirectorRic Roman Waugh

 - Humanity EPK clip (HD – 1:20)

 The commentary is low key but informative, and it was obviously recorded over Zoom or Skype given the pandemic.
-As the pair discusses their approach to the story, etc, it become clear that this was a project Iwanyk had a strong hand in championing and guiding to completion.
+As the pair discusses their approach to the story, it becomes clear that this was a project Iwanyk had a strong hand in championing and guiding to completion.
 The deleted scenes are interesting, but they don’t really amount to much.
 The original ending, however, is much better than the ending that’s actually used in the film.
 In fact, Greenland’s final shots are probably its weakest moments, because they’re exactly the cliche you expect them to be—the way seemingly every film of this genre ends—and it’s all the more lacking because the family moments right before are perfect.
 The original ending is more true to the spirit of the rest of the film, which is a personal story about a single family.
 I wish the filmmakers had stuck with it.
 Sadly, the EPK piece isn’t even long enough to count as a proper featurette (it’s barely worth mentioning).
 You do also get a DVD copy and a Digital one as well via paper insert.

 All other considerations aside, I can’t recommend Greenland more highly.
 The film is well worth your time.
 But sadly, I can’t recommend this Blu-ray at all.
 Save your money for the day when STX and Universal finally do what they should have done from the start and release this properly on physical 4K Ultra HD.
 And maybe they’d be kind enough to conjure up a few proper featurettes, or some interviews with the cast and crew while they’re at it.
 Fingers crossed.